jboss-developer/jboss-picketlink-quickstarts/README.md

 We recommend using the ZIP distribution file for both JBoss Enterprise Application Platform 6 and WildFly.

+You can also run PicketLink in Apache TomEE or Glassfish.
+In this case, you may need some additional configuration in order to get them up and running.
+For PicketLink JEE Security examples, you must ship JBoss Logging jars in your deployments.

 ## System Requirements

 To run these quickstarts with the provided build scripts, you need the following: